 The last thing you want to see is the camera shaking like The Blair Witch Project when it should be stationary.

-It pains me to say, but some of you may be too young to remember The Blair Witch Project, but it’s a mockumentary style horror where kids run around the woods with a handheld camcorder.
+It pains me to say that some of you may be too young to remember The Blair Witch Project; it’s a mockumentary horror film where kids run around the woods with a handheld camcorder.

-Tripods can be very cheap or very expensive, but unless you’re filming with a $20,000 camera, a fairly cheap tripod will do!
+Tripods can be very cheap or expensive, but unless you’re filming with a $20,000 camera, a reasonably cheap tripod will do!

-A decent tripod will not only set your camera in a steady position/height, but it will also allow you to rotate the camera very smoothly to follow your subject.
+A decent tripod will not only set your camera in a steady position/height but will also allow you to rotate the camera very smoothly to follow your subject.

-A good camera stabilizer will make a huge difference; it will also make holding the camera much more comfortable.
+A good camera stabilizer will make a huge difference and make holding the camera much more comfortable.

 If you are flying solo as the director, cameraman, and sound engineer, a stabilizer is handy for mounting gear like an audio recorder.

-For a bit more lateral movement, you can pick up a track dolly slider for your tripod.
+You can pick up a track dolly slider for a bit more lateral movement for your tripod.

-Lighting is a tricky one because it’s both a practical and creative decision.
+Lighting is tricky because it’s both a practical and creative decision.

-On the practical side, it’s an area where you can most likely save some money.
+On the practical side, it’s an area where you can save money.

-You don’t need Hollywood studio lights to make your shot look good; you just need decent lights used in the right way.
+You don’t need Hollywood studio lights to make your shot look good; you need decent lights used correctly.

-Revert to your script, you might not have exact locations yet, but you should have a clear idea of what kind of area your main scenes will take place.
+You might not have exact locations yet, but you should clearly know what kind of area your main scenes will take place in.

-This info should help you decide what kind of lights and reflectors (outdoor) you need.
+This info should help you decide what kind of lights and reflectors (outdoors) you need.

-Then you can set about getting the lighting rig you need at the lowest possible price.
+Then, you can get the lighting rig you need at the lowest possible price.

 We have an awesome guide on lighting in film that you need to check out.

-If you like to be in control of every aspect of your film, as most creatives do, you’ll want to get some good editing software.
+If you like to control every aspect of your film, as most creatives do, you’ll want to get some good editing software.

-The problem is that it’s tempting to micromanage and complicate the whole process rather than trust them fully with your baby.
+The problem is that it’s tempting to micromanage and complicate the whole process rather than trust them thoroughly with your baby.

-Editing software can get pretty expensive, but the good news is that most developers like Adobe, now offer their software on a monthly subscription basis.
+Editing software can be pretty expensive, but the good news is that most developers, like Adobe, now offer their software on a monthly subscription basis.

-Adobe Premiere Pro is an industry-standard video editing platform, and as luck would have it, we already put together a beginner’s guide for you.
+Adobe Premiere Pro is an industry-standard video editing platform, and we’ve put together a beginner’s guide for you.

-It’s quite common that the talent in small budget films is friends, relatives, and/or associates of the filmmaker.
+Commonly, the talent in small-budget films is friends, relatives, and associates of the filmmaker.

-As a low budget film, the cast is likely to be small, which means you have more opportunities to develop their characters on screen.
+As a low-budget film, the cast will likely be small, giving you more opportunities to develop their characters on screen.

-The downside of that is that the characters have to ring true more than ever because they have fewer people to shoulder the weight of the story with them.
+The downside is that the characters have to ring true more than ever because they have fewer people to shoulder the weight of the story with them.

-While the idea of free acting from friends and family sounds great, you need to find the right people for the parts, free or not.
+While free acting from friends and family sounds fantastic, you need to find the right people for the parts, free or not.

 Getting some help behind the camera can be important, too.

-It’s also something you can rope your less experienced family or friends into, holding a mic boom, for example.
+You can also rope your less experienced family or friends into holding a mic boom, for example.

 You might even want to consider bringing on board a camera operator if you want to step back and take it all in as the director.